 - Individuals are allowed to make their applications for refund at the end of each quarter.

 - In case the amount of refund is below Rs.1000, no refund will be provided to the individual.

-It is usually presumed that a business owner will transfer the incidence of tax to the final consumer, due to the fact that GST is an indirect taxation structure and the consumer has to bear its incidence.
+It is usually presumed that a business owner will transfer the incidence of tax to the final consumer because GST is an indirect taxation structure and the consumer has to bear its incidence.
 For the very same reason, every refund claim (excluding specified exceptions) is required to pass the “unjust enrichment” test.
 If such claims are sanctioned, they are first transferred to the Consumer Welfare Fund.
-The test is inapplicable for refund of accumulated ITC, refund of payment of wrong tax, refund on account of exports, refund of tax paid on a supply, etc. Apart from the aforementioned incidents, the “unjust enrichment” test has to be carried out if the applicant is to receive the claim amount.
+The test is inapplicable for a refund of accumulated ITC, refund of payment of wrong tax, refund on account of exports, refund of tax paid on a supply, etc. Apart from the aforementioned incidents, the “unjust enrichment” test has to be carried out if the applicant is to receive the claim amount.